vonovak/react-navigation-header-buttons/README.md

 The default handler for overflow menu on iOS is `overflowMenuPressHandlerActionSheet`.

-One of the usual things you may want to do is override the cancel button label on iOS, or providing a `destructiveButtonIndex` - see [example](example/screens/UsageWithOverflow.tsx).
+One of the usual things you may want to do is override the cancel button label on iOS - see [example](example/screens/UsageWithOverflow.tsx).

 #### How to integrate in your project